Content created: 1976

 - Marc J. Swartz & David K. Jordan

-The original goal of this text was to provide the kick-off for the religion chapter of a general anthropology textbook intended for college freshmen.
+The original goal of this case was only to provide a provocative kick-off for the chapter.
 This accounts for a slightly "written down" tone to it, not to mention the lack of citation of published literature.
 I am making it available here because there are so very few ethnographic descriptions available on a spirit medium's first trance.
 (Actually, none at all to my knowledge.)*

 All personal names are pseudonyms, as is the name of the village itself.
 Note that most people in Bǎo'ān have the same surname: Guō 郭, as do most people in many other villages in this region, and I have retained that surname for people in this case who have it.

 In this version, Chinese words have been converted to now-standard Pīnyīn Romanization, and Chinese characters (in their traditional form, used in Taiwan) have been provided, as have some additional pictures.
 I have also numbered the sections in response to student observations that this makes it easier to resume reading if one is interrupted.